 {Editor’s note: the results in this study are based on a revised version of 7B/188 that was supplied by Canada during the Sep 2025 meeting.
 Canada indicated that they plan to make a contribution to the first meeting in 2026 to update this current section with the details of their revised study document}

-A1.3
+A1.3 Sharing studies between mobile service (MS) and SRS operating in the frequency band 390-406.1 MHz

+A1.3.1 Study A [USA]

+A1.3.1.1 Technical and operational characteristics of SRS operating in the 390-406 MHz frequency range

+The technical and operational characteristics for SRS systems are based on those available in the Report ITU-R SA.2553, including Table 3.3-4, as summarized in Table A1.3.1.1.

+Table A1.3.1.1

+Technical Characteristics of the SRS Systems